You are currently viewing Who is Holley Rothell Kitchen?

 As she told Angelo Merendino in Breast Cancer: A Story Half Told, “Every day I wake up, I, number one, thank the Lord for waking me up, and number two, think, how can I make a memory with my kids today that will last them a lifetime.”

 We can’t control the number of years in our life.
 When faced with the cruel realities of terminal illness, we can’t even necessarily control the “life in our years,” either.
-But as Holley and many other people in our Inheritance of Hope family prove, we can choose the legacy we want to leave and how we are remembered.
+But as Holley and many other people in our Inheritance of Hope family prove, we can choose the legacy we want to create and how we are remembered.

 Now that you know more about Holley Kitchen’s legacy, see what three things she would want you to know about living life to the fullest.